Boeing cutting more than 12,000 U.S. jobs with thousands more planned

-WASHINGTON (Reuters) - Boeing Co (BA.N) said Wednesday it was eliminating more than 12,000 U.S. jobs, including laying off 6,770 U.S. workers as the largest American planemaker restructures in the face of the coronavirus pandemic.
+WASHINGTON (Reuters) - Boeing Co (BA.N) said Wednesday it was eliminating more than 12,000 U.S. jobs, including involuntary layoffs of 6,770 U.S. workers as the largest American planemaker restructures in the face of the coronavirus pandemic.

 Boeing also disclosed it plans “several thousand remaining layoffs” in the next few months but did not say where those would take place.